 Almost all resource consent applications are able to be processed without the need to notify members of the public.
-We generally don’t notify applications when the environmental effects of the activity will be minor and all affected people have given their written approval.
+We generally do not notify applications when the environmental effects of the activity will be minor and all affected people have given their written approval.

-If we decide noty to notify your application, we won't advertise it or call for submissions.
+If we decide not to notify your application, we won't advertise it or call for submissions.
 Our decision will be based on the application alone.

 However, sometimes we decide that a proposal is likely to have a broader effect on the environment.
 We then consider whether to:

 - notify those people who may be directly affected (limited notification); or

 If your application is notified, then people are able to make a submission on your application and become involved in the hearing of your application.